 our accountability towards our donors, including our partner Bread for the World.
 Thus, the purpose of the evaluation is two-folds:

-To review the planning and implementation of the project supported by BftW
+To review the planning and implementation of the project supported by BftW.

 To review the organizational structure and the alignment of projects/ programs with the organizational strategy